avafinger/rockpie-rk3328/README.md

 **Steps (WIP)**

-* Flash the OS img file using Win32DiskImager or Etcher to a SD card
+* Flash the OS img file using Win32DiskImager or Etcher to a SD card Use 7zip to unzip the img file
 * If you have eMMC, plugin the eMMC
-* Boot RockPi E with the sd CARD inserted in the slot
+* Boot RockPi E with the SD CARD inserted into the slot You will see the green led blinking (heartbeat)
+  login: ubuntu
+  paswd: ubuntu
+* run the eMMC install script:

+	  cd emmc
+	  sudo ./flash_focal_mainline.sh /dev/mmcblk1
+* Wait till finished and then run:

+	  sync
+	  sudo reboot

 ## Issues